top of page

 What effective teams do differently

 The most effective teams I have seen treat customer and market insight as a strategic discipline, not an operational task.
 They create simple systems that make feedback patterns visible, identify the few signals that truly matter, and connect them directly to growth decisions.
-Most importantly, they give someone clear ownership of this work.
+That kind of structured product thinking is what I explore further in One Product, Many Customers, which shows how clarity and structure help teams scale without losing focus.

 But even with the right structure, one constraint always remains: time.
 Analysing qualitative data requires sustained human focus, the kind that is constantly interrupted by the demands of shipping product.
 You can have strong systems and clear ownership, but if analysis still takes days, decisions slow down.